 The World According to Anna

-“A very important book … Jostein Gaarder writes about the big questions in life, […] possibly the greatest one: how can we prevent the earth from being destroyed?”
+“An important book … Jostein Gaarder writes about the big questions in life, […] possibly the biggest issue of all: how can we prevent the Earth from being destroyed?”

-ANNA is a fabulous story that glides back and forth between time frames and the two main characters Anna and Nova.
+ANNA is a fabulous story that alternate between time frames and the two main characters Anna and Nova.
 The plot of this exciting novel goes beyond the limits of possibility.
 At the same time, this is a serious story about how things may turn out for the Earth if we do not come to our senses and recognise our responsibility as residents of this planet.
 It’s still not too late.
 Is it?
 We can certainly be given another chance?